moxystudio/react-promiseful/README.md

 }
 ```

 You may omit delays you don't want to map and the default ones will be used.
-Moreover, if no "withinThreshold" status is not defined, its normal counter part will be used.
+Moreover, if no "withinThreshold" statuses are defined, their normal counterparts will be used.

 ### usePromiseState(promise, [options])